Daytona State College is a Tobacco Free Campus

 Aprill 22nd, 2014

-We will be doing a Cigarette Butt Pick Up in coordination with the Environmental Club for Earth Day.
-The event will be from 11:00am to 12:30pm at the Landing in front of Building 200 on the Daytona Beach Campus.
+We had a Cigarette Butt Pick Up in coordination with the Environmental Club for Earth Day.
+The event ran from 11:00am to 12:30pm at the Landing in front of Building 200 on the Daytona Beach Campus.

 January 22nd, 2014 Welcome Back!